England Top Scorers | All-Time England Top Scorers

-In the all-time England top scorers list, Wayne Rooney currently leads the way with 53 goals, four ahead of Bobby Charlton (stats correct as of February 2022)
+In the all-time England top scorers list, Wayne Rooney currently leads the way with 53 goals, three ahead of Harry Kane (stats correct as of August 2022)

 Kane jointly holds the record for the most goals for England in a calendar year (12) alongside George Hilsdon (1908) and Dixie Dean (1927).

 1. Wayne Rooney – 53 goals in 119 appearances